ossdhaval/mysite/source/while-coding/aws-developer-associate.md

 downloaded material at: /home/dhaval/docs/learning/tech/learning material/aws/developer associate certification/

+# Understanding AWS account

+When you open a new aws account,

 ## IAM:
 - IAM is a global service so there is no region to be selected